versity/versitygw/tests/README.md

 ### Static Bucket Mode

 To preserve buckets while running tests, set `RECREATE_BUCKETS` to `false`.
 Two utility functions are included, if needed, to create, and delete buckets for this:  `tests/setup_static.sh` and `tests/remove_static.sh`.
+Note that this creates a bucket with object lock enabled, and some tests may fail if the bucket being tested doesn't have object lock enabled.

 ### S3 Backend